The Faerie movement is a worldwide discovery of gay/lesbian/trans* sexuality happening in sanctuaries, sacred groves, workshops and retreats.

 Harry was very influenced by native American tribal practices, bringing to faerie gatherings their concept of speaking from the heart in circle, and seeing the two-spirited shamans of the native tribes as an example of the spiritual role that gender-bending humans had fulfilled since ancient times.

 Many other examples of ‘gender-variant’ folk have been found all over the world.
-Randy P. Connor’s book, Blossom of Bone traces a line of queer spiritual history that gives queerkind a very special history and points to us holding certain energies and abilities needed by the whole species.
+Randy P. Connor’s book, Blossom of Bone traces a line of queer spiritual history that points to us holding certain energies and abilities needed by the whole species.

 Other writers who have focussed on our spiritual heritage include Arthur Evans – Witchcraft & The Gay Counter Culture, Judy Grahn – Another Mother Tongue and Andrew Ramer – Two Flutes Playing.